Research in IMO

 Identification of new genetic variants responsible for Stickler Syndrome

 The Stickler Syndrome encompasses several genetic diseases, which cause various eye disorders and are difficult to diagnose.
 For this reason, the objective of this research is to identify all the genes involved in these pathologies in order to improve the process of diagnosis and treatment.

-Long-term safety and follow-up study after autologus cultivated limbal stem cells transplantation for restoretion of corneal epithelium in patients with limbal stem deficiency due to ocular burns.
+Efficacy and safety of autologous cultivated limbal stem cells transplantation (ACLSCT) for restoration of corneal epithelium in patients with limbal stem cell deficiency.

 Mass sequencing of exomes for the identification of new genes and variants responsible for retinal dystrophies

 Retinitis pigmentosa, with a prevalence of 1 in 4,000 people and more than one million sufferers worldwide, is the most common retinal dystrophy.
 These diseases are neurodegenerative and caused by the death of the photoreceptors and cells of the retinal pigment epithelium.